Chart Color Schemes

 The educational profile of Eight Mile Plains exceeds national averages, with above-average qualification levels and academic performance metrics

 Educational attainment in Eight Mile Plains is notably higher than broader benchmarks.
-As of 2021, 43.5% of residents aged 15 and above hold university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
-Bachelor degrees are the most common at 27.7%, followed by postgraduate qualifications (13.1%) and graduate diplomas (2.7%).
-Vocational pathways account for 24.5% of qualifications among those aged 15 and above, with advanced diplomas at 11.0% and certificates at 13.5%.
+Among residents aged 15+, 43.5% hold university qualifications compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+Bachelor degrees are the most common at 27.7%, followed by postgraduate qualifications at 13.1% and graduate diplomas at 2.7%.
+Vocational pathways account for 24.5% of qualifications, with advanced diplomas at 11.0% and certificates at 13.5%.

-Educational participation is high, with 31.0% of residents currently enrolled in formal education as of 2021.
+Educational participation is high, with 31.0% of residents currently enrolled in formal education.
 This includes 9.1% in primary education, 7.8% in tertiary education, and 6.8% pursuing secondary education.
-Two schools serve the area: Warrigal Road State School and Eight Mile Plains State School, collectively enrolling 1,568 students as of 2021.
-The area demonstrates above-average socio-educational conditions with an ICSEA score of 1055.
-Both schools focus exclusively on primary education, with secondary options available in surrounding areas.

 Frequently Asked Questions - Education